CongLeSolutionX/Amplify-Storage-Sample-App/README.md

 This sample app showcases Amplify Storage access levels (guest, protected, private).

-A demo Swift app utilizes the AWS Storage via Amplify AWS
+This project uses Swift 5.0 and develops on iOS 13.0.
 Based on the documentations and sample iOS app at following resources:

 https://aws.amazon.com/blogs/mobile/introducing-aws-amplify-for-ios-and-android/